-Since adult Tree Swallows are more likely to return in future years than
+Since banded Tree Swallow adults are more likely than nestlings to return in

-nestlings, you may want to concentrate banding efforts on adults.
+future years, you may want to concentrate banding efforts on your adults.

 How can banders catch adults for banding?

-The trap is made from a thin, stiff plastic flap 3" x 3.5", with a notch cut out lengthwise
+The trap is made from a thin, stiff plastic flap 3" x 3.5", with a long notch cut out

-(below left).
-The un-notched end of the flap is fastened inside the box just above the
+lengthwise (below left).
+The un-notched end of the flap is fastened inside the box

-from outside (below center).
-Entering birds dislodge the prop and the trap swings
+isn't easily seen from outside (below center).
+Entering birds dislodge the prop and

 Once the trap is sprung the bander, who should have moved several hundred feet